Apply for Homeownership

 Homes are sold at the appraised market value.
 The actual dollar amount varies depending on the specific home.
 Homeowners’ payments consist of the mortgage loan amount (principal), real estate taxes, homeowner’s insurance and possible HOA dues (escrow).

 How long does the homeownership process take?

 There are several variables that contribute to how quickly a person can move into their home.
-Typically, an approved applicant can move into their Habitat home 8 months to a year after approval.
+Typically, an approved applicant can move into their Habitat home approximately one year after approval.